rishikesh-shukla/Chromepass/README.md

 # Chromepass
-Steal Password from Chrome Browser
+Know the Password from Chrome Browser

 Just Run the code and see the magic